-Additional information on the OPEB Plan is provided on the stand-alone financial statements of ERS, a copy of which can be obtained from the Employees' Retirement System of the Commonwealth of Puerto Rico, P.O.
+Additional information on the OPEB Plan can be obtained from the Retirement Board of the Government of Puerto Rico Employees' Retirement System of the Government of the Commonwealth of Puerto Rico, P.O.
 Box 42004, San Juan PR 00940-2004.